 Ove is an elderly curmudgeon, but behind all of those hard edges is a sensitive man coping with grief and his own mortality.
 A very unlikely friendship just may become the source of meaning in his life at this emotional stage in his life.

 Ove is an absolutely unforgettable character, and this is a book I continue to return to in my mind for that reason.
 It’s one that will pull on your heartstrings and make you feel *all the things.* It’s definitely a must-read!

 For more, check out my discussion questions for A Man Called Ove.

 Us Against You

 Us Against You is the sequel to Beartown, and it is just as good in my opinion.
 (In some ways I lived it even better!)
 Please note you should definitely read Beartown BEFORE Us Against You.
-Otherwise, it's kind of like starting a new tv show at Season 2.
+Otherwise, it’s kind of like starting a new tv show in Season 2.